gilbertocortez/Solar_API_Library/README.md

 - **Google Maps JavaScript API:** Essential for mapping functionalities.
 - **GeoTIFF.js:** Required for handling GeoTIFF files.
 - **Proj4.js:** Necessary for cartographic projections and transformations.

----

-Remember to replace placeholders (like where to insert the API key) with actual instructions or values relevant to your project.
-This revised README provides a clearer, more structured guide for users looking to implement your Solar API Library.